Freitas leads campaign finance battle in Antioch District 3 council race

 Peterson’s finance reports show he’s received $5,765.32 during the period including another $1,500 in a nonmonetary contribution from his wife for campaign website design, for a total of $6,209.83 for the campaign.
 But his Form 460 shows he forgave $454.58 in loans from himself, reducing the total received for the period to a net $5,310.74.
 Also, the Calendar Year to Date column is missing the previous $1,500 nonmonetary contribution from his wife for campaign website design received in the previous reporting period ending on June 30th.
 So, the total amount received for the campaign should be $7,709.83, plus $2,500 after Sept.
 21st for a total of $10,209.83 received for the campaign.

 He was his campaign’s largest contributor with a total of $2,974.58 in contributions and loans for the period including the forgiven loan amount.
-Like King, the $2,500 Peterson received was from Sander Straus of Lafayette.
+Peterson received the $2,500 from Sander Straus of Lafayette, listed as retired, but according to InfluenceWatch.org, he is a “mathematician and financial investment consultant who is a major donor to Democratic Party candidates and…a major contributor to progressive-left immigration, social policy, and environmental organizations.”

 Peterson spent $4,879.27 during the period of which $3,379.27 was in the form of cash payments for a total of $5,351.48 or $6,851.48 when including the additional $1,500 for website design.
 His largest expenditures were $813.27 to Signs on the Cheap in Austin, TX, $549 to the City of Antioch for filing fees and $541 to the Antioch Recreation Department for room rental for an event.